AscendingPassage.com HOME PAGE.

 never seems to fall, and is bitter and wintry for all the burning of

-young quivering leaves, and the herded beasts move close to one
+the sun.
+The herded beasts move close to one

 another and turn their backs to the squall.